-Both andcards and Optix take good care of members’ autonomy with their gorgeous apps and simplify managers’ daily workflows.
+Both andcards and Optix management systems take good care of coworking members’ autonomy with their gorgeous apps and simplify managers’ daily workflows.
 But if we need to put it shortly, Optix focuses more on booking, billing, and issue reporting.
 While andcards, in addition to booking and billing basics, offers a greater feature set (event management, visitor management, external bookings, mobile apps for admins, etc.) at a ~40% lower cost.

 “I can honestly say that we wouldn’t be where we are today without the app developed by andcards.
 The app made us more efficient and gave customers’ confidence.
-It became the tool to sustain and expand the business.” —Stephen Carrick-Davies, the founder of Hatcham House
+It became the tool to sustain and expand the business.” — Stephen Carrick-Davies, the founder of Hatcham House

 When you purchase a coworking space management system you probably expect to get a universal cross-platform tool that works across a variety of devices, from phones to tablets to laptops, and can be used by everyone — administrators, members, and even non-members — without any exceptions.